vidaxl-com/cowlog/README.md

 **nodejs environment** as these days browsers provide really neat standard toolsets for debugging your applications.

-We want cowlog to be usable in any circumstances without problems therfore we have 100% code coverage.
+We want cowlog to be usable in any circumstances without problems therefore we have 100% code coverage.

 Cowlog is not meant to be included in any production code, as it might create performance issues.
-However, the tool provides the ability to see where it is being used in your code, so it can safely and easily removed (see the first example).
+However, the tool provides the ability to see where it is being used in your system, so it can safely and efficiently remove (see the first example).

 ## Why use it?

-- Server side applications tend to pollute the console still sometimes you want to use console.log, and not solely use the amazing debug mode [--inspect](https://nodejs.org/en/docs/inspector/) of the node.js.
+- Server-side applications tend to pollute the console still sometimes you want to use console.log, and not solely use the fantastic debug mode [--inspect](https://nodejs.org/en/docs/inspector/) of the node.js.

-- CowLog can help you refactoring your code faster. it runs on every node.js environment >= 4.0.0
+- CowLog can help you refactor your code faster. it runs on every node.js environment >= 4.0.0

 ## Installation